David Simmonds: Political career

-In Parliament
+Parliamentary career

+At the 2001 general election, Simmonds stood as the Conservative candidate in Caerphilly, coming third with 11.4% of the vote behind the Labour candidate Wayne David and the Plaid Cymru candidate Lindsay Whittle.

+At the 2005 general election, he stood in Erewash, coming second with 30.4% of the vote behind the incumbent Labour MP Liz Blackman.

-Simmonds won the safe Conservative seat of Ruislip, Northwood and Pinner at the 2019 general election, succeeding the retiring incumbent, Nick Hurd.
-The constituency includes the Ickenham ward he represented as a Hillingdon councillor.
-In Parliament, Simmonds is a member of the Education Select Committee and the Finance Committee.
+Simmonds was elected to Parliament as MP for Ruislip, Northwood and Pinner at the 2019 general election with 55.6% of the vote and a majority of 16,394.
+The constituency includes the Ickenham ward he represented as a councillor.
+Simmonds is a member of the Education Select Committee and the Finance Committee.

-Simmonds is the Chair of the All-Party Parliamentary Group on Migration, the APPG on Housing and Planning, the APPG for Social Workers, and the APPG for Airport Communities reflecting his diverse interests arising from his experience in local government.
+Simmonds is the Chair of the All-Party Parliamentary Group on Migration, the APPG on Housing and Planning, the APPG for Social Workers, and the APPG for Airport Communities.

-On 7 July 2022, Simmonds was elected to the executive of the 1922 committee of backbench Conservative MPs.
+On 7 July 2022, Simmonds was elected to the executive of the 1922 Committee of backbench Conservative MPs.

+In February 2023, Simmonds was re-selected as the Conservative candidate for Ruislip, Northwood and Pinner at the 2024 general election.

 Honours

 He was awarded a CBE in the 2015 Birthday Honours list.

 Personal life

 Simmonds is married to an NHS doctor, and has two children.
 He lists his recreations as travelling in Europe, wine and modern British prints.